This tutorial is for intermediate developers that are looking for a practical example on how to build a custom Gutenberg block using ACF Pro.

 Time to set this up.

-In the plugin directory, create template-parts directory and inside that, blocks directory and inside that, flickity directory.
-Create a file named flickity.php inside that.
+inside that.
 These directory and file names can be any and need not match the name given to the block.

-Add the following code in flickity.php:
+Add the following code in flickity.php

 <?php